InquisiTours' Tips for Packing

 8. Accessories

-We recommend only bringing accessories that are small and easy to store.
-For example, a scarf and a necklace.
+Bring accessories that are small and easy to store.
+For example, scarves and necklaces are functional as well as fashionable and can change the look of a single outfit.

 9. How to Pack